 IntroductionWe are required to maintain certain personal data about living individuals for the purposes of satisfying operational and legal obligations.
 We recognise the importance of the correct and lawful treatment of personal data; it maintains confidence in the organisation and provides for success.
-The types of personal data that Edward Hayes LLP may require include information about: prospective clients of the individual member firms.
+The types of personal data that Edward Hayes may require include information about: prospective clients of the individual member firms.
 This personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the Data Protection Act 1998.
-Edward Hayes LLP endorse and adhere to the eight principles of the Data Protection Act.
+Edward Hayes endorse and adhere to the eight principles of the Data Protection Act.
 These principles specify the legal conditions that must be satisfied in relation to obtaining, handling, processing, transportation, and storage of personal data.
-Edward Hayes LLP and any others who obtain, handle, process, transport and store personal data for Edward Hayes LLP must adhere to these principles.
+Edward Hayes and any others who obtain, handle, process, transport and store personal data for Edward Hayes must adhere to these principles.

 PrinciplesThe principles require that personal data shall: